News

 It was my first time in Geneva.
 I arrived early at the Geneva Graduate Institute, wanting to find my bearings, take some photos, to capture an image of what it feels like to begin a PhD.
 In those first few months, everything feels different: the questions, the fears, the gratitude.
 And above all, I felt grateful.
 Grateful for the opportunity, and for the trust of Agata Ignaciuk —my thesis and project supervisor— who encouraged me to join academic spaces alongside Caroline Rusterholz and her team.
 From the very beginning, the welcome was generous.
 Naomi Samake-Bäckert and George Severs (both from the Geneva Graduate Institute) integrated me with professionalism and care.
 I felt I was already part of that small community.

 Nicole Bourbonnais’s keynote (The Gospel of Family Planning: An Intimate Global History) became a grounding point.
-Nicole didn’t just speak about sources, frameworks, and archives.
+Nicole did not just speak about sources, frameworks, and archives.
 She began with her grandmother.
 With the intimate history that led her to research family planning.
 Hearing her say that “every country has its own Margaret Sanger” was eye-opening.
 I thought about how many “intimate” histories remain excluded from global narratives because they’re not white enough, because they don’t fit dominant frameworks of visibility.

 When she spoke of Adaline Pendleton Satterthwaite, “Penny” —a physician and technical advisor to the Population Council in the 60s and 70s, who travelled the world keeping daily journals— I felt those pages, written from everyday activism, spoke directly to me.
 Not as a dead archive, but as a living testimony of a transnational feminist genealogy I want to be part of.